 Areas to incorporate great keywords include your headline, summary, interests, job titles, job descriptions, and skills.
 A keyword-centric headline will boost your profile traffic and makes you more appealing to prospective employers.

 Your summary should include keywords relevant to your goals and objectives in your business area.
 Your interests area is under the additional info area on your profile and another place to incorporate more keywords related to your business or career goals.

 2) Recommendations & Endorsements

 The fact that it’s so easy for a connection to endorse someone makes some LinkedIn users, especially recruiters, dismiss the authenticity of the expertise.
-Endorsements do add to your presence on LinkedIn, though, and can be thought of as a kind of “pantry” full of your best keywords.
-There may be some cases where endorsements for specific skills should be hidden so no one can see it if it is an expertise that you do not feel is a good reflection on your personal positioning.
+Endorsements add to your presence on LinkedIn, though, and can be thought of as a kind of “pantry” full of your best keywords.
+There may be cases where endorsements for specific skills should be hidden so no one can see it if it is an expertise that you do not feel is a good reflection of your positioning.

 Recommendations are important to your profile because the number of recommendations you receive is highlighted at the top of your page when your name appears in a listing of group members.
 The number of recommendations you have is also a criteria factor for search rankings.

 Often, recommendations can only be acquired if you ask someone to provide one.
 Be sure the writer includes specifics such as the results of your work together, sales increases, or how your expertise was used.
 Always thank a connection that provides a recommendation.

 3) Professional Gallery (with work examples, photos, videos & Slideshares)